Guidelines on IFLA Branding

 To request permission, you should contact IFLA in writing, using the contact form on the IFLA website providing as much detail and notice as possible.

-The Secretary General may forward issues to the Governing Board or the Executive Committee if required.
+The Secretary General may forward issues to the Governing Board, if required.
 The ultimate responsibility for the use of the name, acronym and logo of the International Federation of Library Associations and Institutions rests with the IFLA Governing Board.